Dispute Resolution: Certification Complaints and Appeals

 - Formal5 disputes subject to RA’s dispute resolution process shall be submitted in writing, and include: the complainant’s name and contact details, the description/objective of the dispute, and details of evidence for the dispute.
 Details of the dispute shall be included as requested in the RA Dispute Resolution Form available on the RA website or from an RA representative.

 - Complainants shall have the opportunity for formal disputes to be evaluated by entities under the organizational or contractual control of Rainforest Alliance.
-The RA dispute evaluation team shall be impartial and independent from the certification and audit activities related to the dispute (e.g., independent from the audit evaluation and certification decision).
+The RA dispute evaluation team shall be impartial and independent from the client and the certification and audit activities related to the dispute (e.g., independent from the audit evaluation and certification decision).
 Complainants will be provided with a designated RA contact (RA designate) for corresponding communications.

 - For appeals related to SAN, the client has a maximum of 10 business days after receiving RA’s final audit report to submit an appeal.
 Resolution shall not be achieved through a change in an issued certificate’s scope in order to eliminate the issue.